Streaming pickups for Week 2: Brock Purdy provides a solid floor

 Gus Edwards (21.4%) and Justice Hill, Ravens (0.3%; at Bengals)

 With J.K.
 Dobbins now down for the season due to an Achilles injury, Edwards and Hill both jump onto the fantasy radar in Baltimore.
 And the club is also expected to elevate veteran Melvin Gordon III from the practice squad.
-Now, I do like Edwards as a potential lead back for this club given his running traits.
-Straight-line juice and power.
+Now, I do like Edwards as a potential lead back for this club, given his running traits: straight-line juice and power.
 He totaled 32 yards on eight carries in Week 1.
 But don't sleep on Hill, who found the end zone twice in the win over Houston on low red zone carries.
-Let's see if Baltimore makes any roster moves as this week progresses.
+Let's see whether Baltimore makes any roster moves as this week progresses.
 A lot to monitor here.

 Joshua Kelley, Los Angeles Chargers (11.3%; at Titans)